Frontwise/craft-entryrelationsmanager/INSTALL.md

 To install the plugin, follow these steps:

-1. Go to the Craft Plugin Store and search for 'Entry Relations Manager'.
+1. Go to the Craft Plugin Store and search for 'Entry Relations'.

 2. Buy or try the plugin